-In the 1960s and 1970s, the Chomsky-inspired formalism in linguistics triggered a concerted reaction from function-oriented and action-oriented researchers of language.
-Most notably, Noam Chomsky (1965) contrasted the notion of linguistic competence, i.e., internalized knowledge of the rules of a language and the defined object of linguistic inquiry, with what he called linguistic performance, i.e., the realization of competence in actual speech.
+In the 1960s and 1970s, the Chomsky-inspired formalism in linguistics triggered a concerted reaction from function- and action-orientated researchers of language.
+Most notably, Noam Chomsky (1965) contrasted the notion of linguistic competence, i.e. internalised knowledge of the rules of a language and the defined object of linguistic inquiry, with what he called linguistic performance, i.e. the realisation of competence in actual speech.
 Dell Hymes (1972a) also viewed language as 'knowledge', but extended the object of (socio)linguistic inquiry, or what he called the ethnography of communication, to communicative competence.
 Hymes's definition of the term consisted of four elements:

-- whether and to what degree something is grammatical (linguistic competence); - whether and to what degree something is appropriate (social appropriateness); - whether and to what degree something is feasible (psycholinguistic limitations); - whether and to what degree something is done (observing actual language use).
+- whether and to what degree something is grammatical (linguistic competence); - whether and to what degree something is appropriate (social appropriateness);

+- whether and to what degree something is feasible (psycholinguistic limitations); - whether and to what degree something is done (observing actual language use).

-This far broader conceptualization of competence in language, and indeed of the purpose of language study, imposed a radically different methodology from Chomsky's linguistics, which was based on introspection (thinking about one's own uses of language) and intuition.
+This far broader conceptualisation of language, and indeed of the purpose of language study, imposed a radically different methodology from Chomsky's linguistics, which was based on introspection and intuition.
 The object of inquiry for Hymes was no longer the structure of isolated sentences, but rules of speaking within a community.
-Consequently, the sentence was replaced as a basic unit of analysis with a threefold classification of speech communication (Hymes 1972b):
+Consequently, the sentence was replaced as a basic unit of analysis with a three-fold classification of speech communication (Hymes 1972b):

-- speech situations, such as ceremonies, evenings out, sports events, plane trips, and so on; they are not purely communicative (i.e., not only governed by rules of speaking) but provide a wider context for speaking; - speech events are activities that are par excellence communicative and governed by rules of speaking, e.g., conversations, lectures, political debates, ritual insults, and so on.
-As Duranti (1997: 289) comments, these are activities in which 'speech plays a crucial role in the definition of what is going on that is, if we eliminate speech, the activity cannot take place'; - speech acts are the smallest units of the set, e.g., orders, jokes, greetings, summonses, compliments, etc.; a speech act may involve more than one turn from only one person, e.g., greetings usually involve a sequence of two turns.
+- speech situations, such as ceremonies, evenings out, sports events, bus trips, and so on; they are not purely communicative (i.e., not only governed by rules of speaking) but provide a wider context for speaking. - speech events are activities which are par excellence communicative and governed by rules of speaking, e.g., conversations, lectures, political debates, ritual insults, and so on.
+As Duranti (1997: 289) comments, these are activities in which 'speech plays a crucial role in the definition of what is going on that is, if we eliminate speech, the activity cannot take place'. - speech acts are the smallest units of the set, e.g. orders, jokes, greetings, summonses, compliments, etc.; a speech act may involve more than one move from only one person, e.g., greetings usually involve a sequence of two 'moves'.

 Hymes's model was based on a set of components of speech events, which provided a descriptive framework for ethnography of communication.
-These components were arranged into an eight-part mnemonic based on the word SPEAKING:
+These components were arranged into an eight-part mnemonic based on the word speaking:

-situation (physical, temporal psychological setting defining the speech event); participants (e.g., speaker, addressee, audience); ends (outcomes and goals); act sequence (form and content);
+situation (physical, temporal psychological setting defining the

+speech event);

+participants (e.g. speaker, addressee, audience);

+ends (outcomes and goals);

+act sequence (form and content);

-key (manner or spirit of speaking, e.g., mock, serious, perfunctory, painstaking); instrumentalities (channels of communication, e.g., spoken, written, signed; forms of speech, e.g., dialects, codes, varieties, registers);
+key (manner or spirit of speaking, e.g. mock, serious, perfunctory,

+painstaking);

+instrumentalities (channels, e.g. spoken, written and forms of speech (dialects, codes, varieties and registers);

-norms of interaction (e.g., organization of turn-taking and norms of interpretation, i.e., conventionalized ways of drawing inferences); genres (e.g., casual speech, commercial messages, poems, myths, proverbs).
+norms of interaction, e.g. organisation of turn-taking and norm of interpretation, i.e. conventionalised ways of drawing inferences; genres, e.g. casual speech, commercial messages, poems, myths, proverbs.

-Although the Reader does not explicitly address the ethnographic tradition (we deal with it in greater detail in Coupland and Jaworski 2009, especially Chapters 10 and 39; see also Bauman and Scherzer 1974; Saville-Troike 1989), the impact of the ethnography of communication, its methodology and attendance to contextual, historical and cultural detail of interaction is felt across most discourse analytic traditions, especially in interactional sociolinguistics (e.g., Rampton 1995, 2005; and see the following section).
-In Chapter 10 of this book Jenny Thomas offers a critique of the SPEAKING acronym as a heuristic for the study of context in social interaction in favour of Stephen Levinson's concept of 'activity types'.
+Although the Reader does not explicitly address the ethnographic tradition (we deal with it in greater detail in Coupland and Jaworski 1997, especially chapters 5, 10, 11, 33, and part VIII; see also Bauman and Scherzer 1974; Saville-Troike 1989), the impact of the ethnography of communication, its methodology and attendance to contextual, historical and cultural detail of interaction is felt across most discourse analytic traditions, especially in interactional sociolinguistics (see, e.g., Rampton 1995; Jaquemet 1996).